 A groundbreaking study showed that mice on a high-fat diet supplemented with resveratrol, a substance found in the skin of grapes, had longer average lifespans than those not given the resveratrol.
 According to the study's co-lead researcher Rafael de Cabo, Ph.D., of the National Institute on Aging, resveratrol clearly reduced the risk of diabetes and liver problems in mice, leading to a significant decline in obesity-related deaths.
 But here's the catch: "You'd have to drink 180 bottles of red wine a day to get the same benefits," says Dr. Roizen.

 Researchers are working now to improve the potency of resveratrol in order to develop a pill that contains the optimum amount of the substance.
 In the meantime, there's plenty of evidence that a little red wine can offset a host of health problems.
 An animal study from Johns Hopkins University suggested that red wine can diminish brain damage caused by stroke by as much as 40 percent.
-And research released last year showed that grape-seed procyanidins, found in red wine, helps reduce arterial clogging, resulting in lower blood-cholesterol levels and a reduction in deaths from heart disease.
+And other research shows that grape-seed procyanidins, found in red wine, helps reduce arterial clogging, resulting in lower blood cholesterol levels and a reduction in deaths from heart disease.
 (Just remember to take these studies with a grain of salt — just because researchers found these effects on animals doesn't mean the same ones will happen on humans.)

-Try it!
-Until an optimally potent resveratrol pill is available, enjoy red wine, but it's best to follow the latest alcohol guidelines from the American Medical Association and drink no more than one glass (4 ounces) a day for your health.
-(Related: How to Buy an Awesome Bottle of Wine Every Time)
+How to stay young: Pour yourself a glass of red wine, but it's best to follow the latest alcohol guidelines from the American Medical Association and drink no more than one glass (5 ounces) a day for your health.

 6. Do yoga